dazinator/stint/README.md

   Each Job class is registered with a job type name, which is used to refer to it when configuring jobs of that type.

-  Next configure your job instances, and there triggers.
+  Next configure your job instances, and their triggers.
   This uses the standard `IOptions` pattern, so you can bind the config from `Json` config, pre or post configure hooks, or any other sources that support this pattern.

   ```
   services.Configure<JobsConfig>((config) =>
                     {

-                        // overdue job will run immdiately
                         config.Jobs.Add("TestJob", new JobConfig()
                         {
                             Type = nameof(TestJob),